freeCodeCamp/freeCodeCamp/guide/english/bootstrap/grid-system/index.md

 ```

 ###### Row
-Use `row` to group your columns, this will keep everything lined up properly and help you structure your grid.
+Use `row` to group your columns.
+This will keep everything lined up properly and help you structure your grid.
 ```
 <div class="row"></div>
 ```